Sir Henry Wilson, 1st Baronet: Appointment

-Edmonds later (to Liddell Hart in 1937 and in his own unpublished memoirs) told an exaggerated version of these events, that Wilson had stitched up the job for himself whilst acting as Director of Staff Duties, by recommending May ("a really stupid Irishman") for the job and placing himself as the second recommendation.
-Tim Travers (in The Killing Ground, 1987) used this story to help paint a picture of a prewar Army highly dependent on patronage for senior appointments.
-John Hussey, in his research into the matter, described Wilson's appointment as "a collegiate decision about a difficult but suitable man" and dismisses Edmonds' story as "worthless as evidence to prove anything about the structural defects of the old Army".
-Historian Keith Jeffery argues that Travers' argument is not entirely without substance – even if he is misinformed about this particular incident – and that Wilson's career took place at "a transitional period" in which the Army was becoming more professionalised, so that Lyttelton was not able to use patronage to appoint May, his preferred candidate.

-Wilson noted in his diary (31 December 1906) that he had gone from captain to brigadier general in five years and one month.
-He was promoted to substantive colonel on 1 January 1907 and his appointment as temporary brigadier-general and Commandant Staff College, Camberley, was announced on 8 January 1907.
+Wilson was promoted to substantive colonel on 1 January 1907 and his appointment as temporary brigadier-general and commandant of the Staff College, Camberley, was announced on 8 January 1907, where he succeeded Rawlinson.
 He was at first short of money – he had to borrow £350 (£ in 2016) to cover the expense of moving to Camberley, where his official salary was not enough to cover the cost of entertaining expected – and initially had to cut back on foreign holidays and social trips to London but after inheriting £1,300 on his father's death in August 1907 was able to buy polo ponies and a second car in subsequent years.
 His pay as commandant rose from £1,200 in 1907 to £1,350 in 1910.